 The line reopened as planned just two months later, on 4 April 2014.
 Seven years on, a new sea wall that is being built by Network Rail is proving to be effective at protecting the railway and town from rising sea levels and extreme weather.
 See a resilient railway for the next hundred years in short video.

-On 8th February 2014 both lines to Taunton from the east were also closed by flooding whilst Whiteball Tunnel was already closed for maintenance, and the South-Western line to Exeter was closed by a landslip at Crewkerne, leaving Exeter and Taunton totally isolated.
-These lines were all reopened by 10th March 2014.
+On 8 February 2014 both lines to Taunton from the east were also closed by flooding whilst Whiteball Tunnel was already closed for maintenance, and the South-Western line to Exeter was closed by a landslip at Crewkerne.
+These left Exeter (pop.131k) and Taunton (pop.70k) totally isolated.
+The lines were all reopened by 10 March 2014.

 The economy of the South-West cannot afford to be cut off for long periods of time again in future.
-In November 2012 Railfuture published this report: Railway Flooding in Devon: Observations & Recommendations.
+In November 2012 Railfuture published Railway Flooding in Devon: Observations & Recommendations, which can be viewed or downloaded.
 These recommendations have yet to be actioned.
-At our Taunton conference in 2013, the speaker John Dora of John Dora Consulting, a former Network Rail engineer, warned about environmental problems and referred particularly to the sea wall.
+At our Taunton conference in June 2013, the speaker John Dora of John Dora Consulting, a former Network Rail engineer, warned about environmental problems and referred particularly to the sea wall.
 A study published in the Journal of Transport Geography in December 2015 claimed that rail services to and from the South West of England could be disrupted for more than ten per cent of each year by 2040 and almost a third by 2100.

 When the damage had been repaired, Railfuture called for:

 - A stakeholder conference to agree levels of service required in normal operation and during weather disruption or planned work